thiesgehrmann/multidiffabundance/README.md

 | continuous    | ✓                      | ✓ (many)               | ✓ (many)               | All                    |
 | group         | ✓                      | ✓ (many)               | ✓ (many)               | All                    |

 \* In adonis2, this is not a real random intercept.
 It merely performs permutations within a certain grouping as defined by a categorical variable.
-This can be interpreted as considering this grouping as a random effect
+This can be interpreted as considering this grouping as a random effect.

 \*\* This is due to a hack implemented to speed up the test.
 If, when running mda.beta, you set `beta.hack=FALSE`, then it will take longer but return all tested effects.